New York Lottery flubs Mega Millions drawing - NewsBreak

 After the May 10, 2022 Mega Millions drawing, human error resulted in the incorect [sic] input of the winning numbers in New York State, resulting in an incorrect publishing of the Mega Ball number.
 The New York Lottery is actively working to resolve the issue as quickly as possible.
 The Lottery has temporarily suspended prize payments for all Mega Millions tickets and all Mega Millions players should hold on to their tickets for the May 10, 2022 drawing until the issue is resolved.

-On Tuesday, they incorrectly posted the numbers with 6 as the Mega Ball number.
+On Tuesday, they incorrectly posted the numbers with 6 as the Mega Ball.
 The jackpot was estimated at $86 million.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0